pololu/rpicsim/docs/Flaws.md

 If you are using a different version of MPLAB X, some of the flaws might not apply to you.

-Many of these flaws have only been tested for on a single model of PIC and they may or may not affect other models.
+Many of these flaws have only been tested for on a single model of PIC microcontroller and they may or may not affect other models.

 Many of these flaws are also reported on other pages of this {file:Manual.md manual}, but this page is complete list of all flaws that could affect users of RPicSim.